In order for expenses to be acceptable for tax deduction, such expenses must be:

 - The interest rate does not exceed twice the discount rate as determined by the Central Bank of Egypt at the beginning of the calendar year in which the tax year ends.

-- The interest expense is in return for loans complying with the local thin capitalisation rule: 4:1 debt-to-equity ratio.
+- The interest expense is in return for loans complying with the local thin capitalisation rule: 4:1 debt-to-equity ratio, However, According to the new amendments, the thin-cap ratio will be reduced gradually over a five-year phasing-out period, from 4:1 to 2:1, as follows:

 - The Egyptian transfer pricing rules (i.e. arm’s-length principle) are being followed (see Transfer pricing in the Group taxation section for more information).
 In case of a tax audit, if the interest rate isn’t proven to be at arm’s length, the tax authority has the right to adjust this price to arrive at the 'arm's-length price' and re-calculate the taxes due accordingly.